chainedfarmsnetwork/cfn-main-contracts/README.md

-# Chained Farms NetworkDefi
+# Chained Farms Network

 Feel free to read the code.
 More details coming soon.

 > Note that custom added code for dynamic burn and emission rate is tested.
-You can find the related code in test/ folder.
+You can find the related code in `test/` folder.

 ## Deployed Contracts / Hash